-Technical compatibility (10 points) - Is the project compatible with the communications, computing, data, and display environments of TPC/NHC and/or NCEP Central Operations (NCO)?
-(Note that in cases where the technological advances of the project require cutting-edge hardware or software not yet in place at the JHT and at TPC/NHC and/or NCO, support for such enhancement from the USWRP may be considered.)
+Technical compatibility (10 points) - Is the project compatible with the communications, computing, data, and display environments of one of the operational centers?
+(Note that in cases where the technological advances of the project require cutting-edge hardware or software not yet in place at the JHT and at one of the operational centers, support for such enhancement from the NOAA USWRP may be considered.)